Utah War

-The Utah War (1857–1858), also known as the Utah Expedition, the Utah Campaign, Buchanan's Blunder, the Mormon War, or the Mormon Rebellion, was an armed confrontation between Mormon settlers in the Utah Territory and the armed forces of the US government.
+The Utah War (1857–1858), also known as the Utah Expedition, the Utah Campaign, Buchanan's Blunder, the Mormon War, or the Mormon Rebellion, was an armed confrontation between the armed forces of the US government and the Mormon settlers in the Utah Territory.
 The confrontation lasted from May 1857 to July 1858.
-There were some casualties, most of which were non-Mormon civilians.
-The war had no notable military battles.
+The conflict primarily involved Mormon settlers and federal troops, escalating from tensions over governance and autonomy within the territory.
+There were several casualties, predominantly non-Mormon civilians.
+Although the war featured no significant military battles, it included the Mountain Meadows Massacre, where Mormon militia members disarmed and murdered about 120 settlers traveling to California.